juxor/afaq/markdown/secA2.md

-must be admitted that each citizen in the sphere of his [or her] industry, each municipal, district or provincial council within its own territory . . . should act directly and by itself in administering the interests which it includes, and should exercise full sovereignty in relation to them."_ [**The General Idea of the Revolution**, p.
+must be admitted that each citizen in the sphere of his [or her] industry, each municipal, district or provincial council within its own territory . . . should act directly and by itself in administering the interests which it includes, and should exercise full sovereignty in relation to them."_
+[**General Idea of the Revolution**, p.
 276]

 It also implies a need for federalism to co-ordinate joint interests.
 For anarchism, federalism is the natural complement to self-management.
 With the abolition of the State, society _"can, and must, organise itself in a different fashion, but not from top to bottom . . .
 The future social